 Pesticide treatment facilities, such as biobeds and biofilters, are great for demonstrating that your farm is serious about chemical and pollutant management.
 They give peace of mind that should the worst happen, there are extra barriers in place between contamination and the environment.
 Biofilters have a small footprint and can be easily accommodated in the corner of a shed or yard.
+Pesticide priority

-item for pesticides and is available under the pesticide washdown area offer.
-See page 13
+VEARS STEPS004 is a priority item for pesticides and is available under the pesticide washdown area offer.
+See page 14

-Please check with your Severn

-Trent Agricultural Advisor

-to check eligibility.
+Please check with your Severn Trent Agricultural Advisor to check eligibility.

-This item can be applied for in conjunction with:
+> This item can be applied for in conjunction with: